zhengjilai/Linux-Kernel-FileAudit/README-en.md

 0. WARN!!!

-   Config the folder to audit before compile your kernel module, search the macro 'AUDIT\_PATH' in ./kernel/fileauditzw.c and change the value
+Config the audit folder before compiling your kernel module, search the macro 'AUDIT\_PATH' in ./kernel/fileauditzw.c and change the value

 ```shell
 # define AUDIT_PATH "your_audit_folder"